-Maintain Your Yard and Garden to Conserve and Protect Water Resources
+Maintain Your Yard & Garden to Conserve & Protect Water Resources

 Be careful when maintaining the grounds around your home because your activities may affect your community's water resources.
 Many people may depend on nearby groundwater wells or surface water reservoirs for their water supply.Pollution of groundwater or surface waters, such as ponds and streams, may affect the environment and the quality of drinking water.
 Overuse of water may affect the quantity of available water supplies, especially during dry periods.
 You can help reduce pollution and conserve water by following some simple guidelines.